 Think – museums, art shows, nature centers, hands-on educational STEM programs, outdoor concerts & theaters, etc.

-Something like an art study paired with a special exhibit (or a composer study paired with a concert, or a Shakespeare story paired with seeing it live) is a great way to experience fine arts.
+Something like a picture study paired with a special exhibit (or a composer study paired with a concert, or a Shakespeare story paired with seeing it live) is a great way to experience fine arts.

 Don’t be intimidated by this either!
 This process was new to us this past school year, but it’s been such a simple & fun way to dive into studying art.